 If the method call recording type is set to instrumentation, all methods of profiled classes are instrumented.
 This creates significant overhead for methods that have very short execution times.
-If such methods are called very frequently, the measured time of those method will be far to high.
+If such methods are called very frequently, the measured time of those methods will be far too high.
 Also, due to the instrumentation, the hot spot compiler might be prevented from optimizing them.
-In extreme cases, such methods become the dominant hot spots although this is not true for an uninstrumented run.
+In extreme cases, such methods become the dominant hot spots, although this is not true for an uninstrumented run.
 An example is the method of an XML parser that reads the next character.
 Such a method returns very quickly, but may be invoked millions of times in a short time span.

 To alleviate the problem with instrumentation, JProfiler has a mechanism called auto-tuning.
 From time to time, the profiling agent checks for methods with high instrumentation overhead and transmits them to the JProfiler GUI.
 In the status bar, an entry alerting to the presence of overhead hot spots will be shown.

 You can click on that status bar entry to review the detected overhead hot spots and choose to accept them into the list of ignored methods.
 These ignored methods will then not be instrumented.
 When a session is terminated, the same dialog is shown.

 After you apply the new profiling settings, all ignored methods will be missing in the call tree.
 Their execution time will be added to the self-time of the calling method.
 If later on you find that some ignored methods are indispensable in the profiling views, you can remove them in the Ignored Methods tab in the session settings.

 The default configuration for ignored methods includes the call site classes for Groovy that are used for the dynamic method dispatch, but make it difficult to follow the actual call chain.

 If you want to manually add ignored methods, you can do so in the session settings, but a much easier way is to select a method in the call tree and invoke the Ignore Method action from the context menu.